simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 ### Changes
-  * Minimum required PHP version is now 5.5.
-    Fixed compatibility with PHP 7.3.
-  * Introduce new UI based on Twig templates.
+  * Introduce a new templating system based on Twig templates.
-    The new templates co-exist next to the old ones.
+    The new Twig templates co-exist next to the old ones and come with a new look-and-feel for SimpleSAMLphp.
-  * SimpleSAMLphp can now be used with applications that use Twig 2.
+  * Introduce Symfony-style routing (#966)
-  * Generate sessionID complying with PHP config settings.
+  * Generate sessionID complying with PHP config settings (#569)
-  * Update OpenSSL RSA bit length in docs.
+  * Update OpenSSL RSA bit length in docs (#993)
-  * Update configuration templates and documentation to PHP short array syntax.
+  * Update all code, configuration templates and documentation to PHP short array syntax.
   * All clases moved to namespaces and reformatted code to PSR-2.
-  * Use bcrypt for new password hashes, old ones will remain working.
+  * Use bcrypt for new password hashes, old ones will remain working (#996)
   * Many code cleanups.
+  * Bump SAML2-library to 3.2.5
+  * Bump Clipboard.JS-library to 2.0.4
+  * Added translations for Zulu and Xhosa

+### Inter-operability
+  * Minimum required PHP version is now 5.5.
+    Fixed compatibility with PHP 7.3 and HVVM.
+  * SimpleSAMLphp can now be used with applications that use Twig 2 and/or Symfony 4.
+  * SAML2-library now uses getters/setters to manipulate objects.

+### authfacebook
+  * Fix facebook compatibility (query params)

+### authorize
+  * Add possibility to configure a custom reject-message

 ### consent
   * Module is now disabled by default.